2015

 ● Thursday, 7-9-2015: First deposition for Scott Warmuth, Esq.

 ● Sunday, 7-12-2015: Last week I got another client for workers’ compensation depositions: Law Offices of Scott Warmuth.
 He has three offices, the main one in the City of Industry.
-They want me to do all of their work comp depositions, and they have a lot of them, at least one every other day.
+They want me to do all of their workers’ compensation depositions, and they have a lot of them, at least one every other day.
 July will have been my busiest month for a long time in that regard.

 ● Desert ride.